jordanpapaleo/threejs-360/README.md

 # TODO

-- [ ] detect raycasting events with a cursor like we did in aframe
 - [ ] detect raycasting events with with a 'click'
-- [ ] add and remove hotspot meshes from
 - [ ] replace the image and the hotspots with new ones
 - [ ] sphere zooming
 - [ ] preload a camera rotation
-- [ ] events on meshes
 - [ ] `?` screen capture

 # Done

+- [x] remove hotspot meshes from
+- [x] add hotspot meshes from
+- [x] detect raycasting events with a cursor like we did in aframe
+- [x] events on meshes
 - [x] statically place a mesh for a hotspot in the globe
 - [x] implement lookat for hotspots
 - [x] globe movement